simco50/CppDelegates/README.md

 # C++ Delegates #
 The point of this repository is just to experiment and create delegates in C++.
 These are not standard in C++ but are a great way for communication and it's widely known in other programming languages like C#.
-Unreal Engine is worth nothing as it has its own implementation of Delegates in C++ too.
+Unreal Engine is worth noting as it has its own implementation of Delegates in C++ too.

 ## Classes ##
 - ```Delegate<RetVal, Args>```